-Another and more stark example of these general phenomena is the behavior of tech stocks during the period from January 1998 to February 2000.
+Many of the effects in our model are vividly illustrated by the behavior of Internet stocks during the boom period from January 1998 to February 2000.
 Ofek and Richardson (OR) (2001) document that the extraordinarily high valuations in this sector at this time were accompanied by very low bid-ask spreads and unusually high trading volume.
 For example, Ofek and Richardson report a median bid-ask spread for Internet firms of 0.5 percent over this period, compared with a statistically different 0.8 percent for non-Internet firms (OR Table 7).
 Similarly, turnover for Internet firms was three times higher (OR Table 1B).